zhaosina/multi_turn_EasyR1/README.md

 These features are temporarily disabled for now, we plan to fix them one-by-one in the future updates.

-- Vision language models are not compatible with padding-free training and ulysses parallelism yet.
+- Vision language models are not compatible with ulysses parallelism yet.
 - Vision language models are not compatible with `enable_chunked_prefill` unless [vLLM v1](https://blog.vllm.ai/2025/01/27/v1-alpha-release.html) is supported.

 ## Discussion Group